TikTok's 'Dewy Dumplings' Cheek Hack Is The Best Way To Do Blush

 @glambyhanifa For a dewy look you should try this #blushhack with vaseline #makeupartist #blush #blushtrend #viral #makeup #makeuphack #foryoupage #fyp #beautyhacks ♬ Buga (Lo Lo Lo) - Kizz Daniel & Tekno

-In my opinion, a dense foundation brush or a stippling brush like the Nanshy Stippling Face Makeup Brush, £9.95, is best for blending in creamy products seamlessly.
+In my opinion, a dense foundation brush or a stippling brush is best for blending in creamy products seamlessly.
 To my surprise, the bold lipstick melted into my skin with no effort at all and imparted the most beautiful (and, most importantly, believable) blush effect.
 The petroleum jelly meant I didn't need to use any highlighter, while the concealer muted the pigment in the lipstick so that the finish didn't look like obvious blush.
 The result was a convincing, natural flush.

 The second time I tried this hack, I made a serious error: getting distracted by the arrival of my weekly food shop before I could blend everything in.
 When I did eventually get to the blending stage, the lipstick had stained my cheek and wouldn't move.
 This is a testament to the lipstick, of course, as it's exactly what you'd want if you were wearing it on your lips.
 But it meant I had to remove everything with micellar water and start from scratch, base and all.